 A receipt is an acknowledgment that a party received payment for a transaction.
-You can use a receipt in your business to show you or your customer purchased goods or services.
+You can use it in your business to show you or your customer purchased goods or services.
 It may also acknowledge receipt of an item of value for safekeeping.

 What Is a Receipt?

 A receipt is a record of a transaction between two or more parties.
 It outlines the purchase details and includes information like the purchase price, date, and payment method.
-The purpose of a receipt may also be to:
+Among main purposes:

-You should make a receipt whenever you want to get or give something of value.
-A payment receipt lets you effectively track your purchases or sales.
-It also provides evidence in case of a future dispute about the purchase.
+It lets you effectively track your purchases or sales and provides evidence in case of a future dispute about the purchase.

 Receipt vs. Invoice